 The Meyers essay also drew my attention to an English novelist named J. B. Priestley, whom Orwell speaks of with respect.
 Priestley’s family seems to have been upper-class, or upper-middle-class; his father was a headmaster.
 Priestley fought in World War I, and later attended Cambridge.
 “Priestley’s first major success came with a novel, The Good Companions (1929), which earned him the James Tait Black Memorial Prize for fiction and made him a national figure.”
 Later he became a prominent playwright.
 Perhaps his best-known play is An Inspector Calls (1945), in which Priestley expressed his socialist views.
 Priestley also expressed his socialist views in English Journey, which is said to have inspired Orwell’s Road to Wigan Pier.
 In 1958, Priestley joined a campaign for nuclear disarmament.

 Priestley was interested in the paranormal, and studied the writings of J. W. Dunne, who argued that the future already exists, and can be perceived in dreams.
-Several of Priestley’s plays, including An Inspector Calls, drew on Dunne’s ideas.
-The plays in which Priestley experiments with time are called his “Time Plays.”
+Several of Priestley’s plays drew on Dunne’s ideas; critics speak of Priestley’s “Time Plays.”
 When he was interviewed on British TV in 1963, he asked viewers to send him their paranormal experiences.
 These submissions became part of Priestley’s book Man and Time.4

 Adoration of the Shepherds